 The website design should complement the actual restaurant decor and menu.
 For a website visitor and a dining customer, the experience from the website to the physical location and vice-versa should be a seamless experience.

 There are many usability testing tools available on the web, most of them free, that provides feedback on user experience on the website.

 4. Testimonials and Social Proof

-After potential customers have found the factual information (such as address, hours and menu, etc) about the business on the restaurant website, they now are looking for social proof to make a decision whether to dine or order food from the restaurant.
+After potential customers have found the factual information (such as an address, hours and menu, etc) about the business on the restaurant website, they now are looking for social proof to make a decision whether to dine or order food from the restaurant.

 The restaurant website should provide “proof” to help potential customers make the decision.